fuadmoin/Leaderboard/README.md

 ### Usage <a name="usage"></a>

 ```
-  code .
+  $ npm install
-  open the index file with live server
+  $ npm start
 ```

 ### Run tests <a name="run-tests"></a>

-change the value of the index to see if the order of the task is being changed.
+After you open it in a live server try to add and see if it displays the input.

 ### Deployment <a name="triangular_flag_on_post-deployment"></a>